Canadiens beat Bruins despite heavy Boston shot advantage

 Shea Weber and Alex Galchenyuk also scored for Montreal (11-1-1), which posted a second straight win since a 10-0 defeat in Columbus on Friday night.

-Colin Miller and David Pastrnak scored for the Bruins, who still had legs in the third period despite playing a second game in as many nights after their 4-0 victory Monday night over Buffalo.
+Colin Miller and David Pastrnak scored for the Bruins (7-6-0), who still had legs in the third period despite playing a second game in as many nights after their 4-0 victory Monday night over Buffalo.

-The Canadiens received a pep talk from visiting golf great Jack Nicklaus in their dressing room before the game, but while it may have inspired a win, it didn’t keep them from being outshot for a fifth straight game, allowing 40 or more in three of them.
+It was the third time in five games the Canadiens have allowed 40 or more shots.
+The Bruins had the edge in play most of the night, but once again, goalie Carey Price kept them in it with a near-flawless performance.

+“We’re getting into trouble lately with the quality of our play with the puck,” said Therrien.
+“It’s a counter-attacking game and teams try to force the other side into mistakes.

+“There are always highs and lows to a game, so it’s about managing the momentum shifts,” he said.
+“I think this building does a good job of magnifying that, too.

+“I just made sure I stayed calm and composed as much as I could and tried to make the saves and give our team a chance to win.”

-Boston had a 14-5 edge in the first period and kept up the pressure in the second, but it was Weber who got the first goal on rookie Zane McIntyre on a power play 3:58 into the second period.
+Boston had a 14-5 shot edge in the first period and kept up the pressure in the second, but it was Weber who got the first goal on a power play 3:58 into the second period.
 That started a run of three goals in a span of 70 seconds.

 Andrei Markov slipped the puck to Weber on the left point for a blast inside the post for his fifth goal of the second and fourth with the man advantage.